serly93/scalable_dnn/README.md

 -  After downloading the [dataset](https://doi.org/10.7910/DVN/EGZHFV), use the script `extract_bs.py` , to extract the internet activity from the rest of data and seperate them for each cell.

-For any questions or problems, you can reach out to serly.moghadas@imdea.org
+For any questions or issues, feel free to reach out:
+📧 serly.moghadas@imdea.org